RedWn/Satellite-Simulator/README.md

 npm run dev
 ```

-the main controls of the sim are all through the provided GUI.
+the main controls of the simulation are all through the provided GUI.

-we will try and deliver a web hosted instant-try version asap
+we will deliver a web hosted instant-try version asap!

 ## This project was made with the efforts of my partner @[IyadAlanssary](https://github.com/IyadAlanssary) and me @[RedWn](https://github.com/RedWn)
 thx to @[tarook0](https://github.com/tarook0), @[Hamsho](https://github.com/Hamsho) and @[Maias-Alakramy](https://github.com/Maias-Alakramy) for additional help